 The science of Feng Shui remains squarely rooted in architecture, astronomy, physics and design.
 It has developed for more than 3,000 years through consistent practice and through perfecting the methods of the ancients.
 Feng Shui uses observation, repeatable calculations and methodologies, and is based on the study of the environment around, both inside and out.
 Kan Yu, the original name for Feng Shui, means "Raise the head and observe the sky above.
 Lower the head and observe the environment around us."
 More precisely, Feng Shui is the scientific study of the natural and built environment.
 All in all, it is the study of environmental effects on people.

-Feng Shui is not a style of a house.
+Observing our environments with a Feng Shui eye can help us to achieve balance and harmony.
+Feng Shui is not a style of a home.
 It is a way of life.